Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/security/authorization/_index.md

 ##### Condition

-The condition part of the rule is extra conditions needed to be fulfilled for the rule to be valid.
+The condition part of the rule is extra conditions that need to be fulfilled for the rule to be valid.
 In Altinn Studio we have the following types of conditions.

 * Valid To

 ##### Obligation

-A obligation is a obligation that needs to be followed it the user is permited or denied.
+An obligation is an obligation that needs to be followed if the user is permitted or denied.
-In Altinn Apps/Platform this is used to define the minimun authentication level.
+In Altinn Apps/Platform this is used to define the minimum authentication level.

 #### Creation of policies

 The policies in Altinn Studio Apps is defined when the app developer defines the rules for the app.
-The policy are deployed together with the App to a given Altinn Studio App environment.
+The policy is deployed together with the App to a given Altinn Studio App environment.

-In Altinn II end user can also create policies/rules.
+In Altinn II end users can also create policies/rules.
 This happens when:

-* When user creates a local role that contains rights that user have through other roles
+* When the user creates a local role that contains rights that user have through other roles
 * When delegating single rights to a user or organisation.

 The rules is slightly different since rules defined by the end user have different subjects and can be defined for a more limited resource.

+This will be supported in Altinn 3.
+See [Github issue 4776](https://github.com/Altinn/altinn-studio/issues/4776)

 ##### Altinn Studio policy/rules